 Farm workers are experiencing exclusion from most government services and are seen as a vulnerable grouping with the provincial (and national) context.
 The dilemma of farm workers is access to information to make informed decisions as well as access to alternative economic opportunities.
-With this in mind, a stakeholders' meeting was organised to address the needs, expectations and realities of farm workers, and to give base information to the Department of Agriculture to plan and design for a Sub Programme to address these issues.
+With this in mind, a stakeholders' meeting was organised to address the needs, expectations and realities of farm workers, and to give base information to the Department of Agriculture to plan and design a sub programme which can address these issues.

-Flowing from this workshop / indaba an advisory group representing farm workers and stakeholders was established to give impetus to the desired outcomes derived through the meeting.
-More detailed baseline information will be collected to support and design a relevant, appropriate and effective organisation structure and objectives.
+From the indaba an advisory group representing farm workers and stakeholders was established to give impetus to the desired outcomes derived through the meeting.
+More detailed baseline information will be collected to support and design a relevant, appropriate and effective organisational structure and objectives.

-The Department of Agriculture can contribute to the upliftment of farm workers through agricultural skills development initiatives, supporting capacity building projects and implementing agricultural projects, but cannot address the social problems of this group.
+The Department of Agriculture can contribute to the upliftment of farm workers through agricultural skills development initiatives, supporting capacity building projects and implementing agricultural related projects, but cannot address the social problems of this group.
 In order to offer a comprehensive and effective service, the Department recognises the roles that other departments have played over years to support the farm workers, and it is envisaged that a referral system for farm workers and farmers should be offered to bring government services and needs together.

 For the next five years the implementation of projects directed towards farm workers and the capacity to deliver an effective service will be a major agenda point for the FSD programme.
-The role of farm workers in the agricultural economy should not be underestimated, as they are part of the competitiveness of commercial farmers and their role in the rural economy is undeniable.
+The role of farm workers in the agricultural economy should not be underestimated, as they contribute towards the competitiveness of commercial farmers and their role in the rural economy is undeniable.
 The Department can, within its mandate, ensure appropriate agricultural training.

-As mentioned above, land reform and especially the LRAD Sub Programme forms a crucial part of the overall programme's priorities.
-The LRAD Sub Programme, the Integrated Food Security and Nutrition Programme, the Transformation Act of Certain Act 9 Coloured Rural Reserves and the Agri-BEE framework (which includes farm worker issues) will very much dictate the development agenda of this programme.
+As mentioned above, land reform and especially the land reform sub sub programme forms a crucial part of the overall programme's priorities.
+The LRAD sub programme, the Integrated Food Security and Nutrition Programme, the Transformation Act of Certain Act 9 Coloured Rural Reserves and the AgriBEE framework (which includes farm worker issues) will very much dictate the development agenda of this programme.
 In addition, the Urban Renewal Strategy and the Integrated Sustainable Rural Development Programme will also demand budgetary allocations, and therefore services.
 The personnel to be retrenched and the support to ensure a sustainable (economic) livelihood for them create more pressure on the budget.
 The support to build strong farmers' organisations at district level must be expanded to enhance service delivery and improve the overall performance of the programme.
 Development is the overall priority.

-Table 3: Strategic objectives for Programme 3: Farmer Support and Development
+Table 3: Strategic objectives for Programme 3: FARMER SUPPORT AND DEVELOPMENT